superluminar-io/fullstack-serverless-workshop/docs/adding-notes.md

 1. Update the file `./src/main.ts`:

-   ⚠️Important: Only update the imports and the class.
+   ⚠️ Important: Only update the imports and the class.
 Everything below the class should be the same.

    ```typescript
    import { App, Stack, StackProps } from "aws-cdk-lib";